 If you are struggling to make your mortgage payments, it can be a scary and stressful time.
 You are not alone.
 The first step you should take is to call your lender or servicer directly and explain your situation.
 If you are unable to find a solution, you may be eligible for one of the programs listed below.
 If you are having trouble paying your mortgage and have experienced a 15% reduction in income due to a hardship, you may be eligible for temporary mortgage assistance through the Illinois Hardest Hit Fund®.
 Homeowners across Illinois can apply for up to $35,000 in reinstatement and/or ongoing monthly mortgage assistance.
-Find more information about applying for Hardest Hit Fund is available at illinoishardesthit.org.
+Find more information about applying for Hardest Hit Fund at illinoishardesthit.org.

 Are you having trouble paying your mortgage?
 Have you experienced a 15% reduction in income due to a hardship?
 If so, you may be eligible for temporary mortgage assistance through the Illinois Hardest Hit Fund®.

 Homeowners across Illinois can apply for up to $35,000 in reinstatement and/or ongoing monthly mortgage assistance.

 Start your application for the Hardest Hit Fund at illinoishardesthit.org.

 Housing counselors can help you understand your options if you are having trouble paying your mortgage.
 They can communicate with your mortgage lender or servicer on your behalf and help you find legal representation if necessary.
 Counselors can also help you create a budget to manage your expenses and possibly stay in your home.